 As more and more settlers flooded the region, hostilities ensued.
 The Bozeman Trail through Sioux territory became particularly contested as scores of prospectors traversed the area to reach the gold fields of Montana.

 Chief Red Cloud of the Oglala Lakota Sioux sparked a full fledged conflict known as Red Cloud’s War in 1866.
-His aim was to close the Bozeman trail and force the US Army to abandon its outposts located on Sioux territory.
+He aimed to close the Bozeman trail and force the US Army to abandon its outposts located on Sioux territory.

 What is the 1868 Treaty of Fort Laramie?

-Faced with an escalating Native American threat in the region President Ulysses S Grant authorized the creation of the Indian Peace Commission.
-The goal of the commission was to bring an end to Red Cloud’s War and bring peace to the region.
+Faced with an escalating Native American threat, President Ulysses S Grant authorized the creation of the Indian Peace Commission.
+The goal of the commission was to bring an end to Red Cloud’s War and bring peace to the region.1

 The resulting 1868 Treaty of Fort Laramie did just that, if only for a brief period of time.
 The treaty consisted of seventeen articles, nine of which provided incentives for converting to a more agrarian lifestyle.
 The Sioux largely ignored these provisions.

 The more significant terms of the treaty revolved around the United States’ recognition of the Great Sioux Reservation among territory that included the sacred Black Hills of the Sioux.

 Importantly, white settlers required native permission to “pass over, settle upon, or reside in the territory.”

 In addition, it created a vast amount of “unceded Indian territory” that allowed the Sioux to use as hunting grounds and outlawed settlement from white settlers.
 The treaty also required the United States to close the Bozeman Trail and abandon/destroy all forts along its path.2

 Enforcement of the treaty resided with the United States who also agreed to keep white settlers off native lands.